-Students continue to explore and exercise the concepts and techniques of 3D animation through a series of assignments applied to characters.
-Exercises in this course are considerably more demanding than those completed in CG 125 as they are longer and require more refinement, subtlety, and creativity.
-The course emphasizes character development - the expression of personality, mood, thought, and attitude through motion and posing.
-It also gives special consideration to proper model rigging.
+This course explores and exercises the concepts and techniques of 3D animation through a series of assignments applied to characters.
+The course emphasizes character development in the expression of personality, mood, thought, and attitude through motion and posing.

 CG 300 3D Environment and Level Design (3 cr.)
-Prerequisite(s): CG 275

 This course introduces students to the principles of 3D environment design.
 Theatrical sets, architectural simulations, and level design are considered.
 In order to provide students with a broader skill set, this course also presents the "mechanics" of how to use other 3D animation software, with an emphasis on the unique strengths of the package.
 Students explore the comparative strengths of different software packages and the impact that this has on workflow.

-The course emphasizes critical thinking skills and strategies for tool selection.
+The course emphasizes critical thinking skills and strategies for tool selection